KJOrigin/JointCoder/README.md

 **Figure 8**: An illustrative example of the JointCoder workflow, showing intermediate outputs for disease and procedure coding at each stage.

-## 📝 Erratum

-In the camera-ready version of the paper, the Procedure Jaccard value of the full JointCoder model in the ablation table was incorrectly reported as **0.8313**.
-The correct value is **0.8618**, which is consistent with the main experimental results in Table 1.

-This correction only fixes a typographical error and does not affect the experimental conclusions or the observed ablation trends.

 ## 📖 Citation

 If you find this repository or our work useful, please cite our paper: